LisaTLe/Inspirer-app/README.md

 ```
 AS A USER,

+I WANT to be able to register & log into an application
+SO THAT I can view my profile & saved data
 I WANT to be able to see visual art when I type keywords of interest into the search bar
 SO THAT I can seek inspriation from artists
 I WANT to play with different color pairings